iamlucasmateo/sf_fires_data_pipe/README.md

 - schema: sf_fires
 - table: sf_fires
 - user: awsuser
+- host: ????
 - password: ?????

-To obtain the password for querying the Data Warehouse, you can send me an email.
+To obtain the hostname and password for querying the Data Warehouse, you can send me an email.

 Of course, I could make a walkthrough of what things look like in AWS (configurations, Lambda, CloudWatch, Redshift)